-- Provide incentives for testing - Provide incentives for vaccination as a preventative measure.
-Educate and encourage appropriate vaccination based on the CDC Immunization Schedule and ACIP Vaccine Recommendations.
-Provide educational sessions with experts and trusted community leaders to address vaccine hesitancy and misinformation. - Provide workers with face coverings and surgical masks as appropriate as well as appropriate PPE required by the position. - Provide appropriate paid time off for infectious disease based off transmission time and/or current physical symptoms. - Follow current guidelines for quarantine or isolation procedures for infected and/or exposed employees and create policy for management and staff. - Provide appropriate PPE and spacing if deemed necessary for infectious control. - Implement protections from retaliation for employees who report failures to comply. - Follow any other applicable mandatory Washington State Labor and Industries and OSHA standards for workplace disease prevention.
+- Ensure IPC measures are equitably distributed across the organization and available to all staff members. - Provide incentives for testing and vaccination as a preventative measure or to reduce severity of acute or chronic illness.
+Provide education and encourage appropriate vaccination based on the CDC Immunization Schedule and ACIP Vaccine Recommendations.
+Provide educational sessions with experts and trusted community leaders to address vaccine hesitancy and misinformation. - Provide appropriate paid time off for infectious disease based off transmission time and/or current physical symptoms. - Follow current guidelines for quarantine or isolation procedures for infected and/or exposed employees and create policy for management and staff. - Provide appropriate PPE including face coverings or surgical masks and spacing if deemed necessary for infectious control.
+Ensure proper PPE training - Implement protections from retaliation for employees who report failures to comply. - Follow any other applicable mandatory Washington State Labor and Industries and OSHA standards for workplace disease prevention.